ivonunes/plumekit/docs/customise/resources.md

 }
 ```

 Scoped styles are normal CSS.
-Plume rewrites selectors and marks the rendered fragment with a generated scope attribute.
+Plume rewrites the selectors and marks the rendered fragment with a generated scope attribute.

+### Style files

 CSS files are supported too: